 lsearch, lfind - linear search and update

-The lfind() function is the same as lsearch() except that if the entry is not found, it is not added to the table.
+The lfind() function shall be equivalent to lsearch(), except that if the entry is not found, it is not added to the table.
 Instead, a null pointer is returned.

-If the searched for entry is found, both lsearch() and lfind() return a pointer to it.
-Otherwise, lfind() returns a null pointer and lsearch() returns a pointer to the newly added element.
+If the searched for entry is found, both lsearch() and lfind() shall return a pointer to it.
+Otherwise, lfind() shall return a null pointer and lsearch() shall return a pointer to the newly added element.

-Both functions return a null pointer in case of error.
+Both functions shall return a null pointer in case of error.

 No errors are defined.